itsbluejelly/Bash-Programming/README.md

 - __Readme__: A readme file that contains the details of the lesson and the scripts in the branch.
 - __Scripts__: The scripts that were created during the lesson.
 Each script is named according to the topic covered in the lesson.
 It can either be a standalone file or a folder, but the name should suffice the purpose
-- __info.txt__: A file that enables the bot running in the action to detect the metadata of the lesson identified by the branch name.It should consist of a topic name in a key-value format as shown below, but can also contain other optional metadata and should be in the root of the branch:
+- __info.txt__: A file that enables the bot running in the action to detect the metadata of the lesson identified by the branch name.
+It should consist of a topic name in a key-value format as shown below, but can also contain other optional metadata and should be in the root of the branch:

 ```text
 topic: <topic name>